-Nedra Glover Tawwab, MSW, LCSW founded Kaleidoscope Counseling in 2011 with the intention of providing individualized, empathic and eclectic care in an aesthetically pleasing environment.
-In the Charlotte, NC area, Nedra is known for providing couples counseling and helping people with a variety of anxiety and depression related issues.
+Nedra Glover Tawwab, MSW, LCSW founded Kaleidoscope Counseling in 2011.
+In the Charlotte, NC area, Nedra is known for providing couples counseling and helping people with anxiety, relationships and boundaries.
 Nedra helps couples recover from affairs, improve communication, co-parent and rekindle lost connection.
 In addition to relationship counseling, she enjoys working with people dealing with long-term patterns of dysfunction in their family, problems from childhood affecting relationships or work, parents managing life demands, managing transitions and traumatic issues such as abuse, neglect, and/or abandonment.

 Nedra earned a Masters of Social Work degree from Wayne State University with additional training in working with couples.
 Nedra has over 10 years of experience counseling people who want to improve their overall functioning.
 Outside of work, Nedra enjoys spending time with her family, traveling, trying new restaurants and gardening.